 Make sure the storage space is safe.
 You want the packages to be secure all through.

-Running a small courier business as a sole proprietorship or partnership is often the simplest and most cost-effective way.
+Running a small courier business as a sole proprietorship, limited liability company (LLC), or partnership is often the simplest and most cost-effective way when it comes to legal structure for your business.

-However, if you bring in external investors or want to protect yourself against future liabilities, registering your courier business as a company would serve better.
+However, registering your courier business as a company would serve better if you bring in external investors or want to protect yourself against future liabilities.

-As a law-abiding citizen, you need to follow all the legal procedures and get all the legit documents required to start a courier business.
+As a law-abiding citizen, you need to follow all the legal procedures and get all the legal documents required to start a courier business.

-These include licenses and business permits and other templates like Service Agreement and Cancellation Policy.
+These include business licenses, business permits, and other templates like service agreements and cancellation policies.

 Marketing strategies may include emailing, handing out business cards, and cold calling.